parp1/C-Bit-Manipulation-Exploration/README.md

  */
 int isGreater(int x, int y)
 {
-  /* determines the sign of x, y, and 1 less than their difference (to bias for the 0 case) and uses these results to check whether the signs are the different, in which case x has to positive and y negative, or whether the signs are the same and if the difference is positive or negative */ int difference = x + ~y;
+  int difference = x + ~y;
   int signx = 1 & (x >> 31);
   int signy = 1 & (y >> 31);